pocaeus/tree-sitter-grammars/README.md

 Repository containing tree-sitter grammars for many different languages available in one place, and a small CLI utility to add and update grammars.

+## Development

+If you have nix installed you can simply run `nix build`, or alternatively use the development shell with `nix develop` and then run `cargo build`.

 ## Contributing

 If you'd like to add an additional language, please open a PR after following the instructions in [Adding a new grammar](#adding-a-new-grammar).
 Please take note the following conventions: